 - Freedom of Information Adviser

 - Victim Support Caseworker

 - Review and Features Editor

 Of those available for work (HESA 2009 / 10).

 In today's competitive job market work experience is a valuable addition to your education.
 You'll gain vital real-life skills that will make you stand out from the crowd and enhance your employability.

-On this degree selected students undertaking pathway two in Year Two will have the opportunity to gain practical experience on a six month legal work placement or get involved with clinical legal education.
+On this degree selected students undertaking pathway two in Year Two will have the opportunity to gain practical experience on a half-year legal work placement or get involved with clinical legal education.